staempfli/magento-symfony-console/README.md

 # Magento Symfony Console

-Magento module that adds symfony console capabilities.
+Magento module that adds symfony console capabilities like in Magento 2.

 ## Installation